Home

 By Richard B Williams

-This Flannery O'Connor's "A GOOD MAN IS HARD TO FIND" TEXT allows students to look at themselves and our flawed society.
+This Chinua Achebe "CIVIL PEACE" TEXT allows students to look at themselves, their relationships, their faith, and their society.
 This prose encourages insightful responses.
-10th - 12th Graders will love this short work and product.
+10th - 12th Graders will love this short work and resource.
 Check it out!

 SUMMARY:

-This 10th - 12th grade canonized work allows students to look at themselves, our flawed society, and just what a 'good man' looks like.
+This 10th - 12th grade canonized work allows students to look at themselves, their faith, their world, and their life's journey.

 This Product Includes: